rankinjl/vagrant-docker-python-ubuntu/README.md

 - after successful vagrant up, ```vagrant ssh``` into Ubuntu VirtualBox VM
     - ```cd /vagrant/Docker```
     - ```vagrant up``` to create Redis container using Python
-- See example web page in Windows host browser at 127.0.0.1:8080
+- See example Redis web page in Windows host browser at 127.0.0.1:8080

 - When done, ```vagrant destroy``` in /vagrant/Docker to get rid of container
 - ```exit``` from vagrant ssh